BREATHING, SMELLING, AND TASTING

 When you start smelling exercises, it's often necessary to notice the contrast between the 'in-smell' and your own 'out-smell'.

 Find Meadowsweet in July.
 This was my first experience of smelling with my whole body.
 Find flavours which are strong and good to smell: flowers, fruits, or essential oils.
-Rub them under your nose (careful with the essential oils, at first just a dab to check it doesn't sting).
-Be inquisitive and enjoy.
-The most intense area of smell are the nostrils.
+Be inquisitive and enjoy them.

 Unless a smell is compelling or horrible, it quickly becomes subliminal.
 Normally we will experience a new smell for maybe 10 seconds before it becomes subliminal.
 By closing the eyes and maintaining a consciousness of the smell – it will remain conscious for longer.